-Add the coconut cream, lime juice and zest and beat on low until smooth and well combined.
+Add the coconut cream and beat on low until smooth and well combined.

-Pour the gelatine mixture through a strainer into the cream cheese mixture then beat well until thoroughly combined and smooth.
+Pour the gelatine mixture and lime zest into the cream cheese mixture then beat well until thoroughly combined and smooth.

-Pour the mixture over the base and allow it to set in the fridge for at least 1 hour.
+Pour the mixture over the base and place the tin in the fridge while you make the top layer.